What is GEO? The Complete Guide to Generative Engine Optimization

 GEO and SEO share foundational tactics but differ in success metrics, competitive density, and optimization targets — brands need both strategies running in parallel.

-GEO and SEO are not opposing strategies — they're complementary.
+GEO and SEO are not opposing strategies.
+They are complementary.
 Most of the foundational work (site architecture, content quality, authority building) serves both.
 But the optimization targets, success metrics, and competitive dynamics differ in important ways.

 The most important difference is competitive density.
 In traditional search, page one fits 10 organic results.
 In an AI-generated answer, only 3 to 5 sources typically get cited.
 According to Indig/Gauge's analysis of 1.2 million AI responses, the average AI answer cites fewer than 5 unique sources, meaning the competition for inclusion is far more intense than traditional SERP rankings.
 The bar for inclusion is higher, but the reward — being named inside the answer — carries outsized influence on the user's decision.